UMM-CSci-Systems/Threaded-echo-client-server/README.md

   "independently" at the same time ("in parallel").
 Threads allows us to do this, potentially creating clearer organization for our system.

-Your goals for this lab:
+There are, however, a number of challenges that come with this, most of which come from the difficulties in synchronizing and communicating between threads.
+Problems can include:

+- How do you communicate information in a reliable way between threads?
+It turns out that there's a lot of ways in which that can go wrong, often resulting in what are called _race conditions_.
+In a race condition, you get different results from the program depending on the _timing_ of events in the various threads.
+These can be particularly difficult because the behavior can vary from one run of the program to another, making debugging super difficult.
+- Race conditions are often addressed using _synchronization_, but getting synchronization correct can be quite tricky, with using too little synchronization leading to race conditions, and using too much leading to either substantial reductions in performance advantages from parallelism or problems called _deadlock_ (where two or more threads block forever, each waiting for another), or both.

+We won't become experts in the complexities of concurrent programming in just a few labs, but these will hopefully highlight some of the potential and challenges.

+In this lab you'll:

 * Re-write your echo client from the previous lab to use threads to separate the two communication directions.
-* Make your echo server multi-threaded
+* Make your echo server multi-threaded.

 At the top of this lab is a status badge that should display the status of your project.
 It'll start out showing the project as failing (because the starter code